woooferz/LSSMP-FORK/README.md

 This is not official and is purely fan made, do not go ask Parrot for updates!

+## Additions `(By woooferz)`
+All I did was remove the gaining hearts feature, so yeah anyway Ima go eat waffles!

 # NOTE

   - You are allowed to edit this plugin only for private use